Floating-Island/UE4-TDD-CI_Testing/README.md

 9) Add a webhook to the github repository referencing the http given by ngrok (**don't forget to add a forward slash '/' to the webhook trail if it doesn't have one!!!**).
 10) Push to see the build trigger in Jenkins.

-It would be nice to add github checks to pull requests, but it's not possible with a free account.
+It would be nice to add github checks to pull requests, but it's not possible with a free account (in private repositories).

 ## **Jenkinsfile**